Current Student Applications Selection

 Apply online now (for new students and current students who are not currently living on campus)

-New students in interested in applying for a residence hall room at West Liberty University need to complete an application, and submit a damage deposit of $100.
+New students interested in applying for a residence hall room at West Liberty University need to complete an application, and submit a damage deposit of $100.
 In order for an application to be processed and a room reserved, both the application and deposit must be received.
 There is not a deadline for submission of applications, earlier application increases the probability that you will be assigned to the room or building of your choice, with the roommate of your choice.
-The Office of Housing & Student Life will make every effort to meet the reasonable requests of students for their rooms.
-If you choose to cancel your application, the damage deposit will be refund in cases where written cancellation request was received prior to June 30th for fall applications, and prior to December 15th for spring applications.
+The Office of Housing & Residence Life will make every effort to meet the reasonable requests of students for their rooms.
+If you choose to cancel your application, the damage deposit will be refund in cases where written cancellation request was received prior to July 15th for fall applications, and prior to December 20th for spring applications.

 Choosing a Roommate